futzu/SCTE35_threefive/README.md

 ```

 ### Versions and Releases
+> I do a lot of releases.
+> Anytime I fix a bug,
+> or add a feature, I do a release.
+> For best results, stay up with me.

  >  __Release__ versions are  __odd__.

   > __Unstable__ testing versions are __even__.

+  > __The Lastest Release is the Only Supported Version__
+  > If you ask for help, I'm going to ask you to upgrade to the latest version.
+  > Im just one guy, and that's all I can handle.

+> I do a lot of releases.
+> Anytime I fix a bug,
+> or add a feature, I do a release.
+> For best results, stay up with me.

 > ```threefive.version()```   returns the version as a string.